Zacharilius/zacharilius.github.io/_posts/2017-04-10-converting-shapefiles-to-geojson.md

 ---

 ## Intro
-I love to to make maps on the webbut finding GeoJson data to make maps is somewhat difficult.
+I love to to make maps on the web but finding Geojson data can be difficult.
 Typically, most geographic data is stored in Shapefiles.
 In order to create web maps, we need data stored in GeoJson files.
 This blog post will show how to convert your Shapefiles to GeoJson.